-The minutes must record any technical incident that disrupts the course of the meeting.
+The minutes relating to such meeting must record any technical incident that disrupted its course.

-The Chairman may refuse to allow participation by videoconferencing or other electronic communication means on the grounds of technical issues preventing the meeting of the Board of Directors being held by videoconferencing or other electronic communication means in compliance with the relevant legal and regulatory requirements.
+The Chairman may refuse to allow participation electronic communication means on the grounds of technical issues preventing the meeting of the Board of Directors being held by electronic communication means in compliance with the relevant legal and regulatory requirements.